bivekbasu/bivekbasu/README.md

 - 👋 Hi, I’m @bivekbasu
 - 🌱 I’m currently making projects on EDA and Machine Learning.
--  It's also fun for now to make dashboards on BI tools.
+- ✨ I enjoy making reports and dashboards on BI tools.

 <!---
 bivekbasu/bivekbasu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.